 - Limit cross-contamination concerns

-- Food grade storage, safety
+- Food grade storage and safety

 - Restricts pollutant infiltration